Dallas Roundup Lawyers

-- The International Journal of Epidemiology released a report that found a “few moderate associations between glyphosate and non-Hodgkin’s lymphoma.
+- The International Journal of Epidemiology reported a “few moderate associations between glyphosate and non-Hodgkin’s lymphoma.

-- The Leukemia and Lymphoma Society has also noted a higher rate of NHL in farming communities as a result of the use of herbicides and pesticides.
+- The Leukemia and Lymphoma Society has also noted a higher rate of NHL in farming communities due to the use of herbicides and pesticides.

 While the EPA has set its stance, more and more evidence is building that supports the notion that glyphosate – and by relationship, Roundup – can cause cancer.

 Individuals Most at Risk of Excessive Roundup Exposure

 Roundup was used in a wide range of industries and by thousands of workers.
 For decades, the herbicide was the go-to product for the agricultural, landscape maintenance, and groundskeeping services industries.

 The individuals who are most at risk of high-level exposure to Roundup and other glyphosate-containing herbicides include: